guidance-guarantee-programme/pension_guidance/content/scams.md

 ## How to protect yourself

-Check if the person or company contacting you is on the [Financial Conduct Authority (FCA) Register](http://www.fca.org.uk/register) or call the FCA on 0800 111 6768.
-If you call the person or company back, use the phone number listed on the FCA Register.
+Check if the person or company contacting you is on the [Financial Services Register](http://www.fca.org.uk/register) or call the Financial Conduct Authority on 0800 111 6768.
+If you call the person or company back, use the phone number listed on the Financial Services Register.

 You may be approached by someone claiming to be a pension provider, a financial adviser or from the government.